Nutrition and diet

 Is almond milk environmentally better?

 Mixed picture.
 Lower carbon footprint than dairy, but very water-intensive (almonds are grown in California where water is scarce).
-Oat milk has the lowest overall environmental impact of the major milks.
+All plant milks have a lower overall impact than dairy, but there is no single clear winner across all environmental metrics.

 Does almond milk spike blood sugar?